RxLaboratory/DuME/src-docs/docs/after-effects-rendering.md

 !!!
 Tip
     A quick way to do this is to make sure the render queue in *After Effects* is empty, then add the composition you want to render. *DuME* automatically renders the first (and only in this case) item in the queue.

+!!!
+Warning
+    When rendering an item from the render queue, it has to be enabled in the queue in After Effects, otherwise the After Effects render engine will just ignore it.

 You can also use *DuME* to render the whole queue, but in this case *DuME* cannot automatically transcode the result to other formats.

 You have the option to use several threads at once when rendering *After Effects* projects, but be careful as this may not work correctly if the number of threads is too high, especially with projects needing a lot of memory.

+## Add sound to an After Effects composition

+You can add another input to add sound to an After Effects composition.
+See [*Adding / Changing streams*](mapping.md)